Understanding Your Fuel: Sawdust

 Smoking Tips

 When it comes to enhancing the flavors of your smoked meats, the type of fuel you use can make all the difference.
-While many smokers and grills utilize gas, charcoal or pellets for fuel, the Pro Series Home Smokehouses utilize sawdust or wood chips.
-Sawdust and fine woodchips add natural and even smoke flavor and color while producing very little heat, making it great for smoking at lower temperatures.
+While many smokers and grills utilize gas, charcoal, or pellets, the Pro Series Home Smokehouses rely on sawdust.
+Sawdust adds natural, even smoke flavor and color while producing very little heat, making it perfect for smoking at lower temperatures.

-This guide will walk you through the basics of using sawdust or wood chips in your Pro Smoke smokehouse.
+This guide will walk you through the basics of using sawdust in your Pro Classic or Pro Max models with tips for optimal setup and usage.

 Why Sawdust?

-Sawdust is the ideal way to get that "Old World Pit House" flavor without maintaining an actual fire.
-It burns slow with little heat so you can use it for both cold and hot smoking.
-The fine grain of the particles ensures an even consistent burn, with a robust natural smoke flavor.
+Sawdust is perfect for creating authentic, smoked flavors without the hassle of an open flame.
+It burns with minimal heat, making it versatile for both cold and hot smoking.
+The fine grain of the particles ensures an even, consistent burn that produces a rich, natural smoke flavor.

 Can I Use Pellets?